jdsidebottom/foliumai/README.md

 # FoliumAI 🌿

-Your intelligent plant identification companion powered by AI.
+Your intelligent plant identification companion, powered by AI.

 ## Features